clulab/processors/README.md

 Authors: [Mihai Surdeanu](http://surdeanu.info/mihai/), Marco Valenzuela, Gustave Hanh-Powell, Peter Jansen, [Daniel Fried](http://www.cs.arizona.edu/~dfried/), Dane Bell, and Tom Hicks.

 # Changes
 + **5.8.2** - Implemented unrestricted lookbehind for Odin's surface patterns.
 Updated to bioresources 1.1.1.
+Added support for unbalanced data to LibLinearClassifier.
+Incremental improvements to the SRL system.
 + **5.8.1** - Improved Odin's variables compatibility with YAML.
 Switched BioNLPProcessor to using bioresources rather than the local resources.
 Bug fix: RuleNER was not producing the longest possible match all the time.
 + **5.8.0** - Added in-house random forest implementation.
 Removed Weka dependency and its RF classifier.
 Removed RF reranking classifier.
 Bug fix in Odin: allow `$` and `\` in variable values.
 Restricted Odin variable names to valid Java identifiers.
 Added object Serializer.
 We no longer intern Strings by default in BioNLPProcessor.
 + [more...](CHANGES.md)